dattalab-6-cam/multicamera_acquisition/README.md

-Microprocessor controlled multi machine vision camera acquisition (Kinect, Basler, Flir)
+Microprocessor-controlled multi-camera video acquisition (Basler, Azure Kinect)
 ==============================

-Python library for parallel video acquisition.
-It abstracts Basler (pypylon) and flir (pyspin) libraries to allow simultaneous recording from both.
+Python library for simultaneous video acquisition with Basler cameras (pypylon) and Azure Kinect cameras (pyk4a), with Baslers up to 150 Hz.

-Acquisition is done in parallel using a microcontroller (we use a teensy or arduino) which triggers frame capture.
-Threads exist for each camera capturing these frames and writing to a video.
+The custom library is necessary in order to interleave the Basler's frames betwee the Azure's sub-frame pulses.
+Acquisition is done in parallel using a microcontroller to trigger the cameras and IR lights.
+We use a [Teensy](https://www.pjrc.com/store/teensy41.html), with a [custom PCB](https://github.com/HMS-RIC/Datta-Open-Field-Arena) to control the lights and send triggers to the cameras, but in theory any microcontroller that can go fast enough will work.

-In addition, we record input GPIOs on the arduino to sync external data sources to the video frames.
+Separate processes exist to capture frames and write the frames to a video for each camera.
+In addition, we record incoming GPIOs to the microcontroller, to allow syncing with external data sources.

 Authors
 - Tim Sainburg
 - Caleb Weinreb
 - Jonah Pearl
+- Jack Lovell
+- Sherry Lin

-- test
+- Kai Fox

 Sources:
+- [pypylon](https://github.com/basler/pypylon) is used for Basler cameras.
+- [pyk4a](https://github.com/etiennedub/pyk4a) is used for Azure Kinect cameras.
+- NVIDIA's Video Processing Framework ([VPF](https://github.com/NVIDIA/VideoProcessingFramework/tree/master)) is used to achieve the fastest video writing speeds possible.
+- ffmpeg is used as a backup video writer.
-    - [simple_pyspin](https://github.com/klecknerlab/simple_pyspin/) is the basis for the camera object.
+- [simple_pyspin](https://github.com/klecknerlab/simple_pyspin/) inspired the camera object though is no longer used.
 - [Jarvis Motion Capture](https://github.com/JARVIS-MoCap) is mocap software for flir cameras.
 We used their synchronization as motivation for this library.

-### Installation
+## Installation

+The acquisition code runs anywhere you can install the required packages.
+As of now, that means Linux and Windows (pyk4a is broken on Macs for the moment, and the NVIDIA VPF can't be installed on Mac either).

+> [!NOTE]
+> The following install instructions assume you are starting on a new computer with no GPU / conda / etc. If you have any of these components installed, you can safely skip their install steps.

+***
 ### NVIDIA Driver

+#### Linux
 1. Run software updater on a fresh installation of Ubuntu 22.04.
 2. Check additional drivers to see if NVIDIA drivers are available and reboot your computer
 3. Click `Using X.OrgX ...` and run `Apply Changes` and reboot again

+#### Windows
+Right-click the NVIDIA logo in the bottom right task-bar thingy, and open the settings page.
+Look for an option to update the driver.
+If there isn't one, you may have to update manually by [downloading](https://www.nvidia.com/download/index.aspx) the newest driver available for your device / OS.

+***

 ### Update and install support packages

+#### Linux
 ```
 sudo apt install git
 sudo apt install curl